AvePoint/cloud-api/docs/elements/general/tenant/get-3rd-party-products-tenant-type.md

 ## Request Body Parameters

-This section outlines the request body required to specify type of user seats you want to retrieve.
+This section outlines the request body required to specify the type of user seats you want to retrieve.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |